GLOBAL MARKETS-World stocks near record high, U.S. bond yields near 1-month low

 TOKYO, June 9 (Reuters) - World stock prices held near record highs on Wednesday, while U.S. bond yields flirted with their lowest levels in a month, as investors bet the Federal Reserve is some way off from tapering its economic stimulus.

-On Wall Street on Tuesday, the S&P500 .SPX was steady and near its record high as investors looked to Thursday's inflation data.
+On Wall Street on Tuesday, the S&P500 .SPX was steady and near its record high.

 The 10-year U.S. debt yield, on the other hand, fell to 1.513% US10YT=RR, its lowest level in a month, and down a quarter of a percentage point from a 14-month peak of 1.776% hit in March.
 It last stood at 1.533%, almost flat so far on Wednesday.